neckutrek/practice/cpp/daily_practice.md

 - **Move semantics**

 *move semantics* = swap resource pointers (handles) between x and the temporary, and then let the temporary's destructor destruct x's original resource
-forward =

 > Rvalue references allow a function to branch at compile time (via overload resolution) on the condition "Am I being called on an lvalue or an rvalue?"

   > Things that are declared as rvalue reference can be lvalues or rvalues.
 The distinguishing criterion is: if it has a name, then it is an lvalue.
 Otherwise, it is an rvalue.